In the beginning:

 Jet featured Gordon, singer Andy Ellison and drummer Chris Townson from legendary proto-punks John’s Children.
 They released a solitary, eponymous album (working with Queen- and Foreigner-producer Roy Thomas Baker) and dissolved in a welter of ill-feeling and lack of interest.
 In recent years, the re-released album has established Jet as the ‘missing link between glam and punk rock’.
 The release of a collection of material recorded for their projected second album (‘More Light Than Shade’) was stymied by idiots.

-After the demise of Jet, the band reconvened as Radio Stars and achieved a modicum of success with two well-received albums (‘Songs for Swinging Lovers’ and ‘Holiday Album’.
-Gordon, ousted in a dental coup, moved to Paris to work as house producer for Barclay Records.
-During this period he also played bass for the Rolling Stones, recording in Paris at the time.
+After the demise of Jet, the band reconvened as Radio Stars and achieved a modicum of success with two well-received albums (‘Songs for Swinging Lovers’ and ‘Holiday Album’).
+Ousted in a savage dental coup, Gordon moved to Paris to work as house producer for Barclay Records and, during this period, played bass for the Rolling Stones, also recording in Paris at the time.

 Following his return to pop territory in 2003 with the release of his first solo CD ‘The Baboon in the Basement’, he has never looked back, although he will not say why.
 Gordon, oddly but presciently described in 2009 by Classic Rock magazine as being “like Brian Eno fronting 10cc at a cleverness convention”, released the sixth and final part of the Mammal Trilogy ‘Include Me Out’ in 2013.
 A selection of Gilbert & Sullivan faves was released in 2016.
-In 2017, Gordon focused unsuccessfully on Dumping the Trump and continued the theme in 2018 with his new album ‘Thanks For All the Fish‘.
+In 2017, Gordon focused unsuccessfully on Dumping the Trump and continued the theme in 2018 with the album ‘Thanks For All the Fish‘.
 Continuing the theme even further was ‘OMG‘ in 2020.